THE BIRTH STORY

 Testing revealed that even well-intentioned features can overwhelm users in moments of vulnerability

 Our early wireframes, informed by our client's generative research, consisted of a timeline with journal entries, medical details, and quick “moments” for capturing memories.
+Feedback from two new mothers showed the experience felt too demanding during labor, highlighting the need for a simpler, more intuitive, and motivating design.

 FINAL DESIGN